 Here are my tips on how to analyze the educational requirement for an H-1B visa and apply it to the beneficiary’s background.
 There are a few things to consider.
 Watch the video for a full breakdown.

 First, you need to know if the job requires a university degree.

-How do you find this out?
+How do you find out whether the beneficiary meets the H-1b visa educational requirements?
 You go to the Occupational Outlook Handbook (OOH) and look up the job most similar and click on the “how to become one” tab.
 Is the requirement for a university degree specified?
 If so, does the beneficiary have that same degree or a similar one?

 If yes, it meets the standards.
 If not, there are some other things to look at…